TemKaa1337/container/CHANGELOD.md

+### v0.2.6
+##### Features:
+- Added more classes to benchmark test.
+##### Fixes:
+- Set consistent behaviour where there are 2 ways to do something: with config and by attribute.
+Now config always takes precedence over attributes.

 ### v0.2.5
 ##### Fixes:
 - Fixed container compilation failing when property has bound value from env variable, but env variable does not exist